-I lead the Research Methods for Finance and Accounting module on the Accounting and Financial Management Division’s Masters programmes and I also contribute to the teaching of Issues in Corporate Governance on the undergraduate programme in Accounting and Financial Management and to Corporate Governance and Management Accounting on the postgraduate programmes.
-Since returning to Sheffield, I have also taught Financial Management on the undergraduate Accounting and Financial Management programme.
+I lead the Corporate Governance module and the Research Methods for Finance and Accounting module on the Accounting and Financial Management Division’s Masters programmes.
+Since returning to Sheffield, I have also taught Financial Management and Issues on Corporate Governance on the undergraduate Accounting and Financial Management programme and Management Accounting on the postgraduate programmes.
 Previously, I have taught Principles of Accounting, Management Accounting, Case Studies in Accounting and Financial Management at undergraduate level and Qualitative Research Methods on the post-graduate research programme.

 Broader community service

 I have held a number of positions in the broader academic community.
 I was Vice Chair responsible for special interest groups (SIGs), a member of the Executive and a trustee of the British Academy of Management (BAM) for the duration of 2014.
-I was a member of the national Council of BAM for the period 2013-2015, a member of the Executive of the Committee of Professors in Accounting and Finance for the period 2014-2015 and a member of the Awards Committee of BAM from 2015.
+I was a member of the national Council of BAM for the period 2013-2015, a member of the Executive of the Committee of Professors in Accounting and Finance for the period 2014-2015 and a member of the Awards Committee of BAM for the period 2015-2016.
 I have also served on the Economic and Social Research Council (ESRC)’s peer review college and reviewed grant applications to other bodies such as the Chartered Institute of Management Accountants as well as for a number of non-UK governmental bodies.
-I have also helped to establish a number of community-based communities including the BAM Research Methodology SIG and the European Academy of Management (EURAM) Research Methods and Research Practice strategic interest group.
+I have also completed the training to be an Athena-Swan panellist.
+I have helped to establish a number of community-based communities including the BAM Research Methodology SIG and the European Academy of Management (EURAM) Research Methods and Research Practice strategic interest group.
 I was the inaugural secretary of the former and the inaugural chair of the latter.
 I remain a member of the steering committee of both.

 I am an associate editor for Qualitative Research in Organizations and Management: An International Journal and of the European Management Review (EMR).
 In EMR I have established a new section, “Methodology Matters”, which I edit to provide a peer-reviewed outlet for articles that make a methodological contribution.
 I am also on the editorial board of Qualitative Research in Financial Markets.
 I also conceived and edit – with Mark Saunders of Birmingham University in the UK and VK Narayanan of Drexel University in the USA – the Sage Mastering Business Research Methods series of books.